secynic/ipwhois/README.rst

 ipwhois is a Python package focused on retrieving and parsing whois data for IPv4 and IPv6 addresses.

-RDAP is now the recommended query method.
+RDAP is the recommended query method as of v0.11.0.
 Please see the `upgrade info <#upgrading-from-0-10-to-0-11>`_.

 Features